 Promote reading while you read!
-These books about reading, libraries, and books were not only informative many were really funny and two made me cry.
+These books about reading, libraries, and books were not only informative many were really funny, and two made me cry.
 I had a great time exploring these books with my kids and hope that you can find a new title or two to add to your next library list!
 Do you have a favorite book about reading?
 I’d love it if you could add the title and why you love it in the comments so this list can keep growing for all my readers.

 Calvin Can’t Fly: The Story of a Bookworm Birdie by Jennifer Berne is a story about a starling Calvin who can’t fly and really isn’t even interested in learning.
-Calvin loves books and the library and while all the other birds are flying in a pack he is off on his own.
-There is some teasing but ultimately the pack helps Calvin and he in turns saves everyone.
-I love that he doesn’t really try to fit in but that in the end he discovers something new about himself once he’s accepted for being different.
+Calvin loves books and the library, and while all the other birds are flying in a pack, he is off on his own.
+There is some teasing, but ultimately the pack helps Calvin and he in turns saves everyone.
+I love that he doesn’t really try to fit in but that in the end, he discovers something new about himself once he’s accepted for being different.

 Our Library by Eve Bunting is a cute book about a group of young animals who work together to save their local library.
 All of their efforts start with reading books about how to do it.
 They paint, fundraise, even convince a grumpy old beaver to let them move the library to his land.
 It’s a book about libraries, the importance of reading and most of all teamwork.

 Inside the Books: Readers and Libraries Around the World by Toni Buzzeo was interesting but didn’t really flow.
 The book takes readers all around the world looking at different unique libraries like a library on a boat in Indonesia and a train library in Chile.
-The pages that were devoted to telling readers about these fun libraries around the world were great but in between them were pages that were supposed to be what reader sin these libraries are reading and they completely confused my 6 year old.
+The pages that were devoted to telling readers about these fun libraries around the world were great but in between them were pages that were supposed to be what reader sin these libraries are reading, and they completely confused my six year old.
 The choppy nature was too much for a new reader.

 No T. Rex in the Library by Toni Buzzeo is a cute book that my daughter loved and my son enjoyed.
 The story is about a little girl who acts up in the library and gets put in timeout.
-While she is in timeout she imagines that a dinosaur comes charging out of a book and they go on an adventure.
+While she is in timeout, she imagines that a dinosaur comes charging out of a book, and they go on an adventure.
 It’s a cute look at a young child getting angry then calming down with some lessons about how to treat and not treat books along the way.

 Librarian on the Roof! by M.G.
 King made me cry.
 The true story is about a librarian who did what she needed to do to raise enough money to make a functional children’s section in the oldest library in Texas.
 What she did was stay on the roof of that library for a week, and it worked.
 I loved the message that libraries are vital, that books open doors, and that providing access to information to those who can’t afford to get it on their own is a worthwhile cause.
 This book made me want to cheer, it had me spouting off lessons left and right to my kids, and it absolutely captivated all three of us.
 Go read this book and learn more about RoseAleta Laurell the real librarian on the roof.

-Lola at the Library by Anna McQuinn was our first introduction to Lola and I have since memorized this text I have read it so often.
+Lola at the Library by Anna McQuinn was our first introduction to Lola, and I have since memorized this text I have read it so often.
 My daughter fell in love with this book before she was even two and we’ve read it at the very least weekly (usually daily ) for well over a year.
-It never gets boring to read because it’s such a calm gentle story about a little girl eager for her special trip with her mom to the library.
+It never gets boring to read because it’s such a calm, gentle story about a little girl eager for her special trip with her mom to the library.

 Lola Loves Stories by Anna McQuinn is one of my daughter’s absolute favorite books ever.
 She named her first baby doll after the title character, that how much she loves her.
-In this book Lola goes to the library with her dad and all week long reads and acts out the stories she found on Saturday.
+In this book, Lola goes to the library with her dad and all week long reads and acts out the stories she found on Saturday.
 I love that the author has Lola going with her dad alone.
 So often in books you don’t see this, it’s either Mom alone or the whole family.
 I also love how books are portrayed as a launch pad for pretend play.

 Lola Reads to Leo by Anna McQuinn isn’t just a book about reading it’s also a book about making the transition from a family of three to a family of four.
 This book would be a wonderful choice for families with toddlers who have a baby on the way.
 Lola helps her parents prepare for Leo’s arrival and helps them care for him after he arrives.
 One way they care for him is to read together.
-My daughter loves the illustration of the Leo being breastfed and as a parent who read both her kids well past 2 I loved seeing it too.
+My daughter loves the illustration of the Leo being breastfed and as a parent who read both her kids well past 2, I loved seeing it too.
 We love this whole series and think you will too.

 I Will Not Read This Book by Cece Meng will make your kids laugh.
 My son loved the story about a little boy who is trying to convince the reader that no matter what he will not read this book.
 He tells readers page by page all the things that he will endure before cracking and reading the book.
 My son loved how each page included one more thing for the little boy to endure.
 I liked the repetition of the text because it gave my son a great opportunity to build confidence in his reading.
-In the end though all the little boy wanted was someone to read with, which of course he managed to find.
+In the end, though all the little boy wanted was someone to read with, which of course he managed to find.

 Tomas and the Library Lady by Pat Mora was another really touching book about the difference a library and caring librarian can make in the life of a child.
 Tomas’s parents are migrant workers and in the summer they travel from Texas to Iowa to work the fields for the summer.
 While in Iowa Tomas discovers the local library and befriends the librarian who signs books out on her own card for him.
 He reads all summer, shares the books with his family and develops a love of reading because someone took the time to reach out.
 I loved this book and so did my son who was interested in the story but much more interested in learning more about migrant workers and what being poor is like.
 We have had very interesting conversations about these topics since.
 I love it when a book does that.

-The Boy Who Was Raised by Librarians by Carla Morris was my son’s favorite book of this round up.
-Melvin doesn’t really live in the library but he spends as much time there as he can.
+The Boy Who Was Raised by Librarians by Carla Morris was my son’s favorite book of this roundup.
+Melvin doesn’t really live in the library, but he spends as much time there as he can.
 The three reference librarians are dear friends and over the years they do what librarians do helping Melvin find answers, organize, categorize and of course spark new curiosity along the way.
 As time passes readers get to see the librarians cheer him on and beam with pride over his accomplishments including becoming a librarian himself.
-I liked this book and related to the librarians innate need to find answers and research a topic and Melvin’s love of being somewhere where learning and curiosity are celebrated.
+I liked this book and related to the librarian’s innate need to find answers and research a topic and Melvin’s love of being somewhere where learning and curiosity are celebrated.

 Reading Makes You Feel Good by Todd Parr is bright and fun.
 The book showcases all different way that reading can make you feel good.
-In it’s simple text the author manages to explain all the different kinds of reading that people do.
+In its simple text, the author manages to explain all the different kinds of reading that people do.
 Reading for information like while cooking or reading signs at the zoo, reading things like fairy tales for pleasure, reading to learn new things at school… the list goes on with great illustrations that kids love.
-Todd Parr books are always uplifting and this book is great to read to any kid but especially reluctant or frustrated readers.
+Todd Parr books are always uplifting, and this book is great to read to any kid but especially reluctant or frustrated readers.

-Book Fair Day by Lynn Plourde is a funny book about a little boy who loves books so much that when his class has to wait until the end of the day to go to the school book fair he freaks out.
+Book Fair Day by Lynn Plourde is a funny book about a little boy who loves books so much that when his class has to wait until the end of the day to go to the school book fair, he freaks out.
 Dewey is every bit a bookworm and when his teacher explains that their class has to be the last one to buy books at the book fair he tries time and time again to get into the library sooner.
 It’s a funny book that really promotes the excitement of a new book ( or 10 ).
 My son who is 6 loved it too!

 Read It, Don’t Eat It! by Ian Schoenherr is a cute book that teaches kids all about how to treat books with funny illustrations of animals.
 Both my kids liked this book and laughed at how naughty the animals were.
 There isn’t too much text which makes this a great choice for toddlers as well as preschoolers.

 Wild About Books by Judy Sierra is a book all about a librarian named Molly who decides to introduce the animals at the zoo to books.
-Once they all start reading there is nothing that can stop them and they eventually build their own library branch.
-The text of this book is written in fantastic rhyme and my son loved it.
+Once they all start reading, there is nothing that can stop them and they eventually build their own library branch.
+The text of this book is written in fantastic rhyme, and my son loved it.
 I liked the funny book titles that the animals are reading, most of which I think were added in just for the adults.
 Cute book!

-It’s Library Day by Janet Morgan Stoeke is a simple book that is reminiscent of an Anne Rockwell book in it’s simplicity.
+It’s Library Day by Janet Morgan Stoeke is a simple book that is reminiscent of an Anne Rockwell book in its simplicity.
 It explains what happens on library day in an elementary school class.
-I liked this book and it got a happy bit not overly excited response from my kids.
-I don’t think I would rush out to buy this book but I would pop it on a list to check out from the library.
+I liked this book, and it got a happy bit not overly excited response from my kids.
+I don’t think I would rush out to buy this book, but I would pop it on a list to check out from the library.

 Read To Your Bunny by Rosemary Wells is a simple little book that reminds parents to read to their children with adorable bunny illustrations.
 This is not a story, it’s a collection of reminders with great illustrations.
-My daughter LOVES bunnies and consequently she also loves Max & Ruby the cartoon based on this author/illustrator’s works so this book was an instant classic at our house.
+My daughter LOVES bunnies and consequently she also loves Max & Ruby the cartoon based on this author/illustrator’s works, so this book was an instant classic at our house.
 I liked it because it showed bunnies reading in all different settings and I could ask my daughter if she’d read here or there and suggest we read in new places.
 This book does a great job at promoting reading.This post contains affiliate links.